 The Yokuts ate a great variety of food.
 They had fish, birds, elk, deer, antelope, rabbit, grasses, nuts, berries, and seeds of all kinds.
 The seeds, nuts, and berries were gathered during spring and summer.
 Some were eaten fresh, and some were dried and stored for the winter.
 The Yokut women were in charge of gathering, preparing, and cooking the food.

-The main food of the Yokuts was acorns.
+The main food of the Yokuts was can you buy Lyrica over the counter acorns.
 Each fall, Yokut women and children hiked to groves of oak trees in the foothills.
 They gathered the fallen acorns and put them in burden baskets.
 The women attached the burden baskets to their headbands and carried the acorns home.

 Next they spread the acorns out in the sun to dry.
 When the acorns were dry, the Yokuts stored them in other baskets, sometimes for months.
 Later women and children cracked the acorns open with stones to take off the hard shells.
 Then they used stone bowls and pounding stones called mortars and pestles to grind the “insides” of the acorn into a wet powder called acorn meal.
 The women dug shallow holes in the ground and then lined them with grape leaves.
 Next they sifted the meal and put it in the holes.
 Then they poured boiling water over the meal several times to take the bitterness out.
 This was called leaching.
 After the meal was leached, it was left to dry.